 A study guide will be

-posted on the web page prior to each exam ( I will write the exam based on
+posted on the web page one week prior to each exam ( I will write the exam based on

 and sample questions:

 are (up to) four sections to each exam:

 Each question is worth